Neurological Lyme Disease

 Multiple cranial neuropathies:

-While facial nerve involvement accounts for around 80% of all Lyme disease-related cranial neuropathies, other cranial nerves can be impacted as well.
+While facial nerve involvement accounts for around 80% of all Lyme disease-related cranial neuropathies, other cranial nerves can be affected as well.

 Multiple cranial neuropathies can co-occur, either concurrently or sequentially, just as facial nerve palsies can be bilateral.
 Diplopia, vertigo, facial numbness, and other symptoms have been observed when nerves innervating the extraocular muscles, the vestibulocochlear nerve, occasionally the trigeminal nerve, and infrequently the lower cranial nerves are involved.